suncoast-devs/handbook/lessons/prework/journey.md

 Lectures and lab time are interactive with the instructors, mentors, staff, community, and peers.
 We encourage you to take advantage of this time to work together, interact, ask and answer questions.
+Their experience, knowledge, and guidance are a prime aspect of what you are paying for in this process.

 ## Automating, scheduling, and decision fatigue